adobe/open-development-template/Governance.md

         channels](http://forrest.apache.org/guidelines.html#communication) used.
 - The [Meritocracy Example Governance Model][meritocracy-example] goes into further detail as to what such a document should include.
+- The Jenkins project has a [Project Governance Document][jenkins-governance].

 # References